code-with-amitk/Code-examples/System-Design/scalable/tinyurl/design.md

 Consistent hashing

 ## 7. Cache
-Frequently asked long-url to short-url mappings would be stored in cache.
+- Frequently asked long-url to short-url mappings would be stored in cache.
+### How much cache memory is required
+- Let's start with 20% of traffic

 ## Final Architecture